852Kerfunkle/android_device_zte_bladev7/README.md

 # ZTE Blade V7 - LineageOS 14.1
 ==============

 This branch is device for building of the LineageOS 14.1 ROM.
-For more information about building the ROM, read our [build manual](manual).
+For more information about building the ROM, read the [build manual](manual).

 ---